 Infants may be cranky about nursing during your PMS and the first day or two of your cycle, turning their head to the side and refusing to latch.
 Or they might act fine and never complain.

 Since a dip in calcium is a large part of the problem, a calcium supplement during the second half of your cycle can keep your supply strong.
+In fact, the Womanly Art of Breastfeeding states that 500-1000mg of calcium and magnesium from ovulation (around day 15 of your cycle) through the first three days of your period can help minimize supply drops.

 You’re best off taking a combined calcium / magnesium supplement (Just taking an antacid, which is made of calcium carbonate, doesn’t help much because the calcium is not well-absorbed by the body).
 This brand is a perfect choice because it’s at a good ratio of calcium to magnesium and it’s in the right form for your body to use.